huytd/everyday/DEVLOG.md

 # 01.05.2022 - Zig/Where data is stored and how to choose an allocator

 Zig has no runtime, hence, no automatic memory management.
 It's the developer's responsibility to manage the allocation/deallocation of memories.
-It's important to know how memory allocation works, where your data is stored and what to do with them.
+It's important to know how memory allocation works, where your data is stored, and what to do with them.

 **Where data is stored in a Zig program?**